 15th (Heritage Course) and 7th (Bay Course) Par Four

-With an unremitting wind that comes swirling over the east coast cliff tops, this 411 yard hole can really test your metal!
-It offers an ominous start, with the likelihood of playing into the wind with a tee off into the unknown as the ball lands in a wicked dip.
-Ideally you want to be landing the ball between the two bunkers so your best approach is to “scuttle” a low drive beneath the prevailing winds.
+With an unremitting wind that comes swirling over the east coast cliff tops, this 411 yard hole can really test your mettle!
+It offers an ominous start.
+With the likelihood of playing into the wind with a tee off into the unknown as the ball lands in a wicked dip.
+Ideally you want to be landing the ball between the two bunkers.
+So your best approach is to “scuttle” a low drive beneath the prevailing winds.
 If all goes well you should be well placed to aim for the middle of the green.
 However, be very careful – go left or long and your ball could well end up in a fishing coble!
 A great chance to see off the worst the Yorkshire coast can throw at you!

 18th (Heritage Course) and 10th (Bay Course) Par Four

 This is a claustrophobic, leafy, enclosed hole that’s full of character and deceptively long at 400 yards.
 Thread the ball through the banks of trees hitting 240-250 yards off the tee.
 That should leave you with a medium iron to the red flag which you will have to address slightly blind.
 Watch out for the hidden pond on the left-hand side before the green, that transgresses onto the fairway.
 This is a great hole that has a double joining fairway with the 10th and plenty of “clatterers” against the trees in the infamous “Geoff’s Wood”!